-How to Apply Liquid, Cream and Powder Bronzers, According to a Makeup ArtistMarch 04, 2020
+How to Apply Liquid, Cream and Powder Bronzers, According to a Makeup ArtistJune 30, 2022

-As a makeup artist, Los Angeles-based pro Emily Oliver is constantly being asked to create a glowing “bronzed goddess” look on clients, and the trickiest part is choosing the right bronzer for each person.
-As you’ve probably noticed, bronzers come in all shades and types, from powder to liquid to cream, and Oliver guided us through using each one, ahead.
+As a pro makeup artist, Emily Oliver is constantly being asked to create a glowing “bronzed goddess” look on clients — and the trickiest part is choosing the right bronzer for each person.
+As you’ve probably noticed, bronzers come in all shades and types, including powder, liquid and cream, and there are slight nuances in applying each.

 “Cream-based bronzers are fantastic for applying heavier coverage or creating a more sculpted contour on the skin,” notes Oliver.
 She also recommends cream bronzers for those with dry, mature or wrinkled skin.
-“There’s something so beautiful about the way a cream bronzer glides over the skin, and applying a cream-based bronzer immediately after liquid foundation gives a more natural finish.”
+“There’s something so beautiful about the way a cream bronzer glides over the skin, and applying a cream formula immediately after liquid foundation gives a more natural finish.”
 If you want a pigmented formula with an ultra-creamy texture, try the LYS Beauty No Limits Cream Bronzer Stick.
 We also love the NYX Professional Makeup Wonder Stick Two-In-One Cream Contour Stick and Highlighter Stick for a more sculpted look.